 “And we were looking back at this era from the perspective of 1968 and the Vietnam generation, so when invited by Stanley Marsh 3 to make a project on his property in Amarillo, the idea for Cadillac Ranch sprang naturally from our collective consciousness.”

 “I dig it,” says Wheaton.
 “It’s fun, it’s playful, it’s conceptual, it’s interactive, it’s engaging and it’s curious and weird.
 I like art that engages people and gets them involved.
+I don’t even know if everyone who visits the place calls it ‘art’ – but that’s okay, that means they’re into it and having fun with it and not even thinking about what to call it.
+Conceptual art can easily be found in galleries and I love that, too, but not everyone goes to galleries.
 I like to see things that move outside of the formal gallery space and bridge the gaps between artist, institution and the general public.”

-The multilane highways Wallis mentions continually throw their convenience into the ring with Route 66’s history and culture, bringing with them the horror of cookie cutter highway motels.
+The multilane highways Wallis mentions continually throw their convenience into the ring with Route 66’s history and culture.
+With their construction (Wallis calls them “superslabs,” four-laners paved with monotony) came the inevitable, generic hotel chains, stacked like Legos on the super-highway’s exit ramps.
+These cookie-cutter rest stops are a main ingredient of I-40’s convenience.
 Profits are a little harder to come by for the competing hotels, motels and motor courts of Route 66.
 But they’re going strong.
 Gallup’s El Rancho Motel is as good an example as any.

-The hotel boasts its preferred status among stars of several eras that filmed pictures in the area.
+The hotel boasts (no marketing-driven misinformation this time) its preferred status among stars of several eras that filmed pictures in the area.
 Gallup’s surroundings served as filming locations for many movies with stars ranging from Errol Flynn and Katherine Hepburn to Gregory Peck and Humphrey Bogart.
 And while filming, these stars called it home.

 The lobby alone is worth the stop.
 A gigantic fireplace welcomes visitors and lights up glass cabinets of American Indian art.
 A lit set of buffalo horns hangs above the fireplace.
 Mounted elk heads watch over lobby traffic.
 The El Rancho was born in a time where the only way to compete on America’s Main Street was to offer better service and individuality.
 Thus the El Rancho (like many of its brothers and sisters along Route 66) has what no chain hotel can offer – ambience.

 Arizona’s stretch of Route 66 leads travellers to some of the most spectacular, natural sites along the old highway.
 If the Grand Canyon and the Painted Desert don’t pull the asphalt trekkers out of their cars, nothing will.
-The names of the towns that Route 66 passes through are worth the trip.
+It is the longest unbroken stretch of Route 66.
+It is rich in history – geological, cultural and commercial.
+The names of the towns it passes through are worth the trip.
 West of Winslow, wheeled wayfarers can see Two Guns and, a bit farther west, Twin Arrows, both weathered and uninhabited, but still fun to stomp through.

-Flagstaff, unlike many spots along Route 66, was never in danger of decline.
-In 1899, the University of Northern Arizona made Flagstaff its home, assuring a healthy economy.
-Still, Flagstaff dutifully memorializes the old highway.
+Flagstaff, unlike many spots along Route 66, was never in danger of falling into decline.
+In 1899, the University of Northern Arizona made Flagstaff its home.
+With the school in place, a healthy economy was assured, though the city did and has relied on tourism for decades.
+Flagstaff proudly displays that reliance and dutifully memorializes the old highway that provided the town’s lifeblood.
 Original Route 66 motor courts dot Flagstaff’s landscape.
 The Museum Club, a wonderful specimen of Route 66’s faux Frontier architecture, still carries on as a watering hole for travelers ending a day on the road.

 September sees Flagstaff invaded by hundreds of classic cars (many with fins).
 For a brief time, past and present come together, the sun gleaming off of the chrome of 50-year-old cars moving back and forth on the Mother Road.

 “I wanted to keep going,” says Wheaton.
 “The best thing about the trip was the people.
 From one state to the next, I kept having experiences that illustrated that people are generally good and want to help.
-Along Route 66, so many of the folks I met were kind, open and generous.
-That was the most positive, and overwhelming, thing about the entire experience, a feeling of connectedness to total strangers.”
+Along Route 66, so many of the folks I met were kind, open and generous, as were the people who read my blog as I traveled.
+That was the most positive, and overwhelming, thing about the entire experience, a feeling of connectedness to total strangers.
+At the core, we’re just all the same.”

 A large plaque marks the dedication of the highway to famous Oklahoman Will Rogers, not a block from the coast in Santa Monica’s Palisades Park.